jlacar/jlacar.github.io/kotlin/_posts/aoc-2023/2023-12-26-fluent-interfaces-kotlin.md

     }
 }
 ```
 #### **Listing 1**.
-The code to be refactored to a fluent interface
+The code to be refactored to a more fluent interface
 ____

-As I said, I was quite happy with the code until I realized that the call to `totalWinnings()` could be written in a more fluent style.
-A more fluent style would probably be a more idiomatic way to write the Kotlin code.
+As I said, I was quite happy with the code until I realized that the call to `totalWinnings()` could be written in a more fluent style, one that would probably be a more idiomatic way to write it in Kotlin.

 Time for some refactoring.
 Before we do that though, let's get something straight about the term "refactoring."